-I met her at a dance in London, given by an aunt of mine, whom I was visiting.
-Aunt Beth was a born match-maker, and determined at all hazards to lead me "like a sheep to the slaughter."
-She was chatting animatedly to me, pointing out different girls, and telling me who they were, how much they were worth, and a lot of other bosh, when suddenly my eye happened to fall on a mass of red-gold hair.
-I could only see the back of a girl's head; but something in its poise, the exquisite purity and grace of her bare neck and shoulders, and, above all, that hair, fascinated me.
-Ever since I knew Carrots, I had retained a love for red hair.
+I met her at a dance in New York, given by an aunt of mine, whom I was visiting.
+Aunt Beth was a born matchmaker, and was determined at all hazards to lead me "like a sheep to the slaughter."
+She was chatting animatedly to me, pointing out different girls, and telling me who they were, how much they were worth, and a lot of other bosh, when suddenly my eye happened to fall on a mass of red gold hair. could only see the back of a girl's head, but something in its poise, the exquisite purity and grace of her bare neck and shoulders, and, above all, that hair, fascinated me.
+Ever since Carrots, I had retained a love for red hair.
 This girl's hair had only a suggestion of red in it, but the suggestion glorified its gold.

-"Who is that girl, Aunt
+"Who is that girl, Aunt Beth?"

-Beth?"

-"Which one, Ted?" putting up her pince-nez.
+"Which one, Ted?"-putting up her pince nez.

-"The one with the red hair

-and white gown."
+"The one with the red hair and white gown."

 "Um-m, let me see.
-Ah, yes. that is a Miss-now, I really can't recollect the name.
-But, look here.
-Teddy boy, I want you to see Miss Seymour.
+Ah, yes, that is a Miss- Now, I really can't recollect the name.
+But look here, Teddy boy, I want you to meet Miss Seymour.
 I went to school with her mother, and-"

-"I want to meet that girl," I
+"I want to meet that girl," I said

-said persistently.
+persistently.

-"Oh, by all means," said Aunt Beth laughing; but as we made our way across the room, she managed to overtake and make me acquainted with Miss Seymour, the tall blonde she was so very anxious for me to become enamoured of

-She was really a beautiful girl; and as I stood making pretty speeches I forgot the other girl, when, by some peculiar circumstance, we moved down the room together until we were directly in front of her.
+"Oh, by all means," said Aunt Beth, laughing; but as we made our way across the room, she managed to overtake and make me acquainted with Miss Seymour, the tall blonde she was so dreadfully anxious for me to become enamored of.
+She was really a beautiful girl; and as I stood there making pretty speeches to her, I forgot the other girl, when, by some peculiar circumstance, we moved down the room together until we were directly in front of her.
 I was bending over Miss Seymour, murmuring some foolish inanity, when I heard a voice and laugh that had the effect of making the blood rush to my head in a torrent, thrilling me from head to foot.
 I stopped abruptly in the middle of my speech to Miss Seymour, and turned quickly.
 A girl's large eyes were looking straight at me.